Study writing or studio art in the heart of Rome

-Courses are taught in English, at a teaching facility near the Cornell student apartments.
+Courses are taught in English, at a teaching facility near Cornell student residences, where you'll share an apartment with several other students.

 Stan Taft, Associate Professor of Art.